 Twink: the act of equipping a lower level character with items that it will not normally be able to find until in higher difficulties with the intent of making the character perform at a higher level than intended.
 Rewards for "twinking" include faster clear time for quests, faster net experience gains, and faster rate of defeating monsters.
 See: 'Alt.'

-Uber: an optional boss that can be challenged via the Infernal Machine in Act I: Return to New Tristram.
-Ubers come in pairs as, Leoric & Maghda, Ghom & Rakkanoth, and Zoltun Kulle & Siegebreaker.
-Ubers will drop valuable rewards when defeated at higher Monster Power levels.
-See: 'MP' and 'Machine.'
+Uber: an optional boss that can be challenged using the Infernal Machines in Act I: Return to New Tristram (Campaign Mode) or in New Tristram in Adventure Mode.
+Ubers come in pairs as Leoric & Maghda, Ghom & Rakanoth, Zoltun Kulle & Siegebreaker, with the exception of Diablo, who can summon any of the other Ubers while in combat.
+See: 'Machine.'

 Unbuffed: stands for a character's base statistics without relying on any effects from auras or self-cast abiltiies or passive abilities.
 See: 'Buffed.'

-UNID: short for "unidentified," referring to rare and unique items that have yet to be identified.
+UNID: short for "unidentified," referring to unique items that have yet to be identified.

 UP: short for "underpowered."
 This refers to anything players believe are underused or too weak by standards.
 See: 'Imba' and 'OP.'

-Vacuum Cleaner Monk: refers to monks that focus on the spell "Cyclone Strike," which pulls enemies toward the monk, much like a vacuum.
-The build is mainly used as support in cooperative play.
+refers to monks that focus on the spell "Cyclone Strike," which pulls enemies toward the monk, much like a vacuum.
+See: 'Pull Monk.'

-VOTA: or "VoA," short for "Vault of the Assassin," a dungeon in Act II that is notorious for having a ton of mobs and elites in a relatively small space.
+VOTA: or "VoA," short for "Vault of the Assassin," a dungeon in Act II that was notorious for having a numerous elites in a relatively small space in the original Diablo III.
+It has since changed in Reaper of Souls and has a more variable monster density within its confines.

 VQ: short for "Vision Quest," a passive ability belonging to witch doctors.

-VSORCS: stands for Vault of the Assassin + Desolate Sands + Dahlgur Oasis + Forgotten Ruins + Eastern & Western Channels + Storm Halls.
-Sometimes abbreviated as VORCS without the first S (Desolate Sands).
+VSORCS:vanilla - stands for Vault of the Assassin + Desolate Sands + Dahlgur Oasis + Forgotten Ruins + Eastern & Western Channels + Storm Halls.
+Sometimes abbreviated as VORCS without the first S (Desolate Sands), or SORCS without the V (Vault of the Assassin).
 It's a farming run centered around those areas of Act II.
 See: 'FWF' and 'Run.'

 WC: short for "War Cry," an ability specific to the barbarian class.

-WH: short for "The Witching Hour," a high-tier belt that is notorious for dramatically boosting a character's damage potential because of attack speed and critical hit damage bonuses.
+WH: short for "The Witching Hour," a legendary belt that is notorious for dramatically boosting a character's damage potential because of attack speed and critical hit damage bonuses.

 Wiz: short for "Wizard," a ranged intelligence-based class in D3 that specializes in elemental spells.